-4:125 Divine Friendship: Abraham was described as "Khaleelul-Rahman," which, using contemporary terminology, translates to God's "Best Friend Forever."

-B. Best of Breed:
+- 4:125 Divine Friendship: Abraham was described as "Khaleelul-Rahman," which, using contemporary terminology, translates to God's "Best Friend Forever." - B. Best of Breed:

-Muhammad mentioned that Abraham was the best of humans, even better than himself.
+Muhammad mentioned that Abraham was the best of the human race, even better than himself49.

-C. Abraham is Selected Role Model and Leader:
+C. Abraham is Selected Role Model and Leader for: